 Promised blessings now and forever.

 Members of the Church who are at least 18 years old (and no longer attend high school or secondary school) may receive their temple endowment if they are faithful and ready.
 Because temple ordinances and covenants are sacred and have eternal importance, the Lord has set standards for those who wish to receive them.
 Members must also be able to understand the solemn duties they will accept as they make covenants with God.
-Members who have received a mission call or are engaged to be married in the temple may receive the endowment.
-The bishop can also counsel with other adult members who wish to receive the endowment.

-Preparing to receive your endowment will include following the teachings of Jesus Christ and keeping the covenants you made at baptism.
+Preparing to receive your endowment will include following the teachings of Jesus Christ and striving to keep the covenants you made at baptism.
 You renew your covenants every time you partake of the sacrament.
 You will have the opportunity to meet with your bishop and then your stake president for a temple recommend interview.
 The standards for entering the house of the Lord will be discussed during the interview.
 They will ask you questions that allow you to share your testimony of the gospel of Jesus Christ, His living prophets, and His restored Church.
 Your answers will confirm that you are striving to keep God’s commandments and follow Jesus Christ.
 Your stake president will then be able to issue you a temple recommend that will allow you to enter the temple and receive your endowment.

 When you joined the Church, you received two ordinances—baptism and confirmation.
 Likewise, the temple endowment is also received in two parts.

 In the first part, you will privately and individually receive what are called the initiatory ordinances.
 These ordinances include special blessings regarding your divine heritage and potential.
 As part of these ordinances, you will also be authorized to wear the sacred temple garment and instructed to wear it throughout your life.

 In the second part, you will receive the rest of your endowment in a group setting.
-This takes place in an instruction with others who are attending the temple.
-Events that are part the plan of salvation are presented.
+This takes place in an instruction room with others who are attending the temple.
+Some of the endowment is presented through video and some by temple officiators.
+During the ordinance, events that are part of the plan of salvation are presented.
 They include the Creation of the world, the Fall of Adam and Eve, the Atonement of Jesus Christ, the Apostasy, and the Restoration.
 You will also learn more about the way all people can return to the presence of the Lord.
-Some of the endowment is presented through video and some by temple officiators.

 During the endowment ordinance, you will be invited to make certain covenants with God.
-These covenants include:
+These covenants are: